hmonroe/guiguts/README.txt

 behavior that failed searches send cursor to beginning rather than where it was but added an option for the latter.
 Fixed bugs with small caps conversion; overriding setting.rc; replace all with regex and
 $1 backreferences, stripping markup from captions in HTML.
+Changing the pngs path saves the .bin file immediately.

 Version 0.3.8 Unicode menu is now broken into two pieces so it does not run off the screen where Mac users cannot see it.
 Also, the Unicode popup